New York’s IVF and Egg Freezing Mandate – What you Need to Know

 There sure are.
 While insurers can impose the 3-cycle lifetime limit on IVF, they cannot impose a lifetime limitation on fertility preservation services.
 And for both IVF and fertility preservation services, insurers cannot impose an annual dollar limit or age restriction.
 Insurers cannot discriminate based on a member’s expected life span, present or predicted disability, degree of medical dependency, perceived quality of life or other health conditions, or personal characteristics such as age, sex, sexual orientation, marital status or gender identity.

 What If I’m Not Covered?

-While the New York mandate is a hard-fought victory for many, there are still some who do not benefit from the coverage.
+While the New York mandate is a hard-fought victory for many, there are still some who do not benefit from the coverage left to pay the high cost of IVF and egg freezing out of pocket.
 From a sexual orientation standpoint, the new legislation is most beneficial to infertile heterosexual couples, single women, and lesbians.
 While the new bill broadens the definition of “infertility”, it still lacks some clarity for same-sex male couples who require the services of both an egg donor and surrogate, and leaves out Medicaid recipients and those who are self-employed.
 Still, it is undoubtedly a step in the right direction for New Yorkers and hopefully many more parents-to-be across the country as New York sets the standard for other states.

 – – –

 As with any new law, there are sure to be some hiccups along the way as fertility providers and eligible health plan members get a better handle on all of the mandates, but for the majority of New Yorkers, this additional coverage is great news and will help pave the way for many new families in 2020 and beyond.

 If you have additional questions about your coverage or fertility care options, please contact CNY Fertility at 844-315-2229 (BABY).